bloomdata-com-my/datasets/README.md

 +---+-------------------------------+-----------+----------------+------------------+

 No columns with non-standard English characters found.
-Since 'product_category_name' and 'product_category_name_english' are unique, no further data cleaning is needed.
+Since 'product_category_name' and 'product_category_name_english' columns are unique, no further data cleaning is needed.

-Showing the first 3 rows of the 'product_category_name_translation' table after processing and storing in the database.
+Below are the first 3 rows of the 'product_category_name_translation' table after processing and storing in the database.
 The complete table is available in 'product_category_name_translation.parquet'.
 +---+------------------------+-------------------------------+
 |   | product_category_name  | product_category_name_english |
 +---+------------------------+-------------------------------+